rtavenar/hdr/content/parts/intro.md

 source software development, especially through the creation and maintenance of [`tslearn`](https://tslearn.readthedocs.io)
 {% cite tslearn %}.

+I realize while writing this document that, over the past few years, I have treated time series as if they were several different things.
+First, from an application point of view, I have worked with video recordings during my post-doc at Idiap and moved to earth observation time series (be it pollutant levels in water streams, satellite image time series or ship trajectories) when I joined LETG (_Littoral, Environnement, Géomatique, Télédétection_) in 2013.
+Most importantly, these diverse applications have lead to different views over what time series can be and these views are connected to how the temporal nature of the data is included (or not) in the representation at stake.
+In **TODO ref Gloaguen**, for the sake of efficiency, we have relied on a fully non-temporal pre-clustering of the data so as to be able, in a refinement step, to model series segments using a beautiful tool called Ornstein Uhlenbeck Processes.
+At the other extreme of the spectrum, we have
+{% cite guilleme:hal-02513295 %} and {% cite tavenard:halshs-01561461 %},
+in which we have postulated that temporal localization information is key for prediction and hence we have used timestamps as additional features of the input data.
+Elastic alignment-based approaches (such as the well-known Dynamic Time Warping) somehow belong somewhere in-between those two extremes.
+Indeed, they only rely on temporal ordering
+(not on timestamps) to assess similarity between series.
+Note also that, compared to other approaches considered in this document, convolutional models presented in [Sec.
+2.2](02/shapelets_cnn.html) make an extra assumption about the regularity of the sampling process.
+I have, more recently, turned my focus to other structured data such as graphs, and it appears that choosing an adequate encoding for the structural information in these cases is also a very important question.
+This study relies on the use of Optimal Transport distances that, surprisingly or not, use formulations that are very similar in spirit to the one of Dynamic Time Warping.

 Coming back to the current document, my contributions are organized in two parts, the first one being dedicated to the design of adequate similarity